Man attacked with blade near Delhi High Court gate: Police | Law-Order

 - India

+A case under section 324 (voluntarily causing hurt by dangerous weapons or means) of the Indian Penal Code has been registered and the investigation is underway, the DCP said.

-''We have detained a person in connection with the incident and are interrogation him for further details,'' he said.
+''We have detained a person named in the complaint Mohd Sheru and he is being examined in connection with the incident for further details,'' Yadav said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)